tsatria03/CookyCraze/docks/readme.txt

 Auto slots purchased: counts every auto baking slot you have ever bought, regardless of whether it is enabled or idle.
 Manual slots purchased: counts every manual baking slot you have ever bought.
 Auto slots enabled: counts every time an auto slot has been automated, whether individually or through the automate all option.
 Auto slots idle: shows how many auto slots you currently own but have not enabled.
-Unlike the other stats, this one is not saved separately because it can go up and down at any time depending on how many slots you own and how many you have enabled.
+Unlike the other stats, this one is not saved separately because it can go up and down at any time.
 It is always calculated fresh from the current state of your bakery, similar to how a stock price reflects the current value rather than a running total.

 Economy.